oisinmcl1/Second-Year/README.md

 # Second-Year
-This is the projects and assignments I worked on throughout my second year of my course.
+This are the projects and assignments I worked on throughout my second year of my course.